-You'll use a range of course books and materials, plus a variety of audio-visual aids, to encourage students to communicate with each other using the structures and vocabulary they've learnt and to improve the four basic language skills of listening, speaking, reading and writing.
-A strong emphasis is placed on dialogue and role-playing, but more formal exercises language games and literature are also used.
+As an EFL teacher, you'll use a range of course books and materials, plus a variety of audiovisual aids, to encourage students to communicate with each other using the structures and vocabulary they've learnt and to improve the four basic language skills of listening, speaking, reading and writing.
+A strong emphasis is placed on dialogue and role-playing, but more formal exercises, language games and literature are also used.

 You can work in a variety of settings, including commercial language schools, schools and institutions of further and higher education throughout the UK and overseas.
 You can also teach in industry or become self-employed.
 Classes are usually taught in English, even with beginners.

 Types of English as a foreign language teacher